Xfinity bundles in your area

 Also, if your house is bigger than 2,000 square feet, add on xFi Complete to blanket your home with that sweet Wi-Fi love.
 Your total xFi costs will be $25 per month, but you’ll get unlimited data and any extenders you need to get Wi-Fi throughout a large home.

-You can get a plan with Xfinity home Wi-Fi by following three easy steps:
+You can get a Xfinity home Wi-Fi plan by following three easy steps:

 - Choose an Xfinity internet plan